Industrial workers exposed to asbestos have a nearly 2 times higher risk of developing colorectal cancer

 - feeling that your bowel does not empty fully

 - unexplained weight loss

 Damage controlmen, metalsmiths, fire control technicians, pipefitters, machinist's mates, Seabees, and electrician's mates are some of the U.S. Navy occupations with the highest risk of asbestos exposure.
 If you were exposed to asbestos on the job or in the military and experience symptoms that may indicate colorectal cancer or already have a diagnosis, please get in touch with our skilled attorneys.
 They will do all in their power to help you obtain compensation from asbestos trust funds and also from the VA if you are a veteran.

 Because the misdiagnosis rate is very high among asbestos exposure victims, we recommend you seek a second and even a third opinion.
-The medical specialists we collaborate with offer free-of-charge asbestos screenings to people with a history of exposure.
-To benefit from this, you will have to travel to Birmingham, Alabama, where we are headquartered.

 Secondary asbestos exposure also implies a colorectal cancer risk